vojha-code/BNeuralT/README.md

 ...

-## Dependecies and configurations
+## Dependencies and configurations
 ...

-## Project strcture, data, and source code files
+## Project structure, data, and source code files
 ...